StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1288238995

+*	When upgrading this bead to use oAuth instead of Basic Auth, I inadvertantly pulled storing your TWITTER username to your bot's user data file.
+This was stored and used in displaying messages that contained your TWITTER username.
+Those messages were returned as a different color when displayed in the room.
+For those of you just starting to use this bead, you would have never seen this, only those that started using this bead prior to TWITTERs conversion.
+I have added back the ability to store your username and made this feature available to all once again.

 1286514407

 *	Just added a couple more words to the replace text list.
 This isn't a big update.
 Nothing to fix, update until I locate (or you locate) any bugs.